-Student Name: Permanent Email: SU ID: Permanent Address: Phone: This is to certify that on (Date): , (Student Name): qualified for graduation from the Degree Prog nam based on successful completion and/or defense of (Thesis, Dissert ation or Project Title): NAME OF CHAIR/CO-CHAIR/FACULTY ADVISOR(S): SIGNATURE: 10.
-NX NAME OF COMMITTEE MEMBERS: SIGNATURE: No. 1 (In state Graduate Program Director Date GRADUATE SCHOOL The Graduate School at Salisbury University will be the official clearinghouse for graduate manuscripts.
+Student Name: Permanent Email: SU ID: Permanent Address: Phone: This is to certify that on (Date): , (Student Name): qualified for graduation from the Degree Program: based on successful completion and/or defense of (Thesis, Dissertation or Pr roject Title): NAME OF CHAIR/CO-CHAIR/FACULTY ADVISOR (S): SIGNATURE: BOKKN .
+NAME OF COMMITTEE MEMBERS: SIGNATURE: SEP KIN NO KOL Graduate Program Director Date GRADUATE SCHOOL The Graduate School at Salisbury University will be the official clearinghouse for graduate manuscripts.
 Once technical review is completed, the Graduate School will submit all copies to the SU Libraries for binding.
-Date Received: Number of of Copies: Date of Tech Review: Approved Not Approved (Reason): Submitted to ProQuest (based on program): Yes No Date:Submitte d to SOAR: Yes No Date: Library copy submitted (required): 2 Departmental Copies: 1 Personal Copies: (Note: Binding library copies are free to students.
-The Graduate School (#350000) will cover binding costs for up to (4) copies (1 for the department and 3 to be distributed by the student).
-Departments or students may opt to pay for additional copies (\$26.50/copy).
-Please indicate the number of additional copies Binding costs are subject to change per vendor.
-Payment: Account code to be charged: or personal check made or at to Salisbury Univesity.
-Dean.
-Graduate School at Salisbury University v .
-Date
+Date Received: (Reason): Даричес Дтогаричес Submitted to ProQuest (based on program): Yes N ed to SOAR: Yes No Date: Library copy submitted (required): 2 Departmental Copies: 1 Personal Copies: Payment: Account code to be charged: or personal check made o out to Salisbury University.
+Dean, Graduate School at Salisbury University Date